organisciak/htrc-book-models/README.md

     Usage: ./train-infer-mallet.sh NAME NUMTOPICS

 Here, NAME is the string used in the temoprary files from the previous step (`/tmp/train-{{NAME}}.txt`).
 You may want to edit the script for further Mallet customizations.
-The script have a high number of iterations specified, if it is too slow you can reduce this.
-You may also need to change the reference to the home Mallet directory, if it is not `mallet-2.0.7/` as the script assumes.
+The script has a high number of iterations specified, if it is too slow you can reduce this.

     $ ./train-infer-mallet.sh ThescarletletterByNathanielHawthorne 15